Symptoms of Idiopathic Pulmonary Fibrosis: An Overview

 Early Symptoms and Signs of Idiopathic Pulmonary Fibrosis

-The most common early signs and symptoms of IPF include:
+The most common early signs and symptoms of IPF include:- Shortness of breath

 - A chronic, dry, hacking cough that does not respond to cold medicines.